nazimboudeffa/prompt-engineering-cookbook/intro.md

 So prompt engineering is the ability to mix all this and submit it to an AI to have answers

-# What arethe diffrent kind of prompts
+# What are the diffrent kind of prompts

 There are two types of prompts